Salsa Roja Mexicana

 - 1/3 cup Water preferably the cooking liquid

 - 2 tablespoons olive oil

 - Place the whole tomatoes in a saucepan with the peppers; cover with water and bring to a boil.
 Simmer gently until the tomatoes are fairly soft but not falling apart - about 5 minutes.
 Drain, but reserve 1/3 cup of the cooking liquid.
-Mix the bouillon into the 1/3 cup reserved cooking liquid and pour into the jar of a blender.
+Mix the bouillon into the 1/3 cup reserved cooking liquid and pour it into the jar of a blender.
 Add garlic; blend until the garlic is finely dispersed throughout the liquid.
 Add the tomatoes and peppers to the blender jar, and blend for a few seconds.
 Do not over blend.
 It should have a rough texture.
-Heat the olive oil in the bottom of a sauce pan.
+Heat the olive oil in the bottom of a saucepan.
 Add the chopped onion and saute a couple of minutes.
 Add the sauce from the blender.
 Cook on high heat, stirring from time to time scraping the bottom of the pan until the sauce is reduced - about 6 - 8 minutes.
 Taste, and add salt if necessary.
+Garnish with cilantro.